 System-level energy storage can be based on either batteries or supercapacitors.
 In the case of providing fast frequency response, supercapacitor-based solutions are by far better equipped to deal with the cyclic requirements and rapid high-power charges and discharges needed around the clock.

 “If you consider the power and time needed for ramping up the hydropower capacity, supercapacitors are a better fit.
-Don't do this with battery-based technologies,” argues Skeleton’s sales director Tony Moberg.
+Don't do this with battery-based technologies,” argues Skeleton’s Sales Manager Lilli Hamari.

 Batteries, based on lithium, for instance, provide energy over a long time and have a limited lifetime.
 Supercapacitors, on the contrary, are designed to give exceptionally high power for a short period of time and have a lifetime of at least one million cycles.
 “Supercapacitors also have a smaller footprint, making it the better option for hydropower plants.
 To achieve the same power with a battery-based system, a footprint of 2–30 times the size would be needed, depending on the system requirements,” adds Moberg.